CtrlK79/GradProj/README.md

 # Intro
-This repository is about the my Bachelor's thesis at [Department of Mechanical and Aerospace Engineering in SNU, Seoul, Korea](https://aerospace.snu.ac.kr/).
-It was done as a graduation project in the course named "Integrated Design of Aerospace System".
+This repository is about the my undergraduate research project at the [Department of Mechanical and Aerospace Engineering in SNU, Seoul, Korea](https://aerospace.snu.ac.kr/).

 My honorable advisor was [Prof. Changdon, Kee](http://gnss.snu.ac.kr/bbs/board.php?bo_table=sub1_1).